SIM Swapping - How Attackers Hijack Phone Numbers

 Historical Background

-SIM swapping surged around 2018 alongside the spread of cryptocurrency.
-In the United States, an incident in 2019 in which the Twitter CEO's account was hijacked through SIM swapping drew widespread public attention.
-According to an FBI report, losses from SIM swapping reached about 68 million dollars in 2021.
-In Japan, too, cases exploiting fraudulent mobile number portability (MNP) have been reported.introductory books on mobile security (Amazon) provide a systematic way to learn more.
+SIM swapping grew from around 2018 alongside the spread of cryptocurrency.
+In the United States, an incident in 2019 in which the account of Twitter's chief executive was hijacked through SIM swapping drew widespread public attention.
+According to a public service announcement issued in February 2022 by the FBI's Internet Crime Complaint Center (IC3), it received 320 SIM swapping complaints with adjusted losses of about 12 million dollars over the three years from January 2018 to December 2020, whereas in 2021 alone it received 1,611 complaints with adjusted losses of more than 68 million dollars.
+In Japan, too, cases exploiting fraudulent mobile number portability (MNP) have been reported.

 Defense Methods

 The most important countermeasure is to migrate from SMS-based two-factor authentication to a TOTP app (Google Authenticator, Authy) or a passkey.
 SMS authentication is vulnerable to SIM swapping, and NIST does not recommend using it.
 It is also effective to set a PIN code or passphrase with the mobile carrier so that a SIM reissue requires additional authentication.
-By protecting your mobile carrier's online account with a unique, strong password for each service and strengthening your smartphone lock, you can greatly reduce the risk of SIM swapping.books on authentication security (Amazon) are also helpful references.
+By protecting your mobile carrier's online account with a unique, strong password for each service and strengthening your smartphone lock, you can greatly reduce the risk of SIM swapping.

 Was this article helpful?